UNSW-oceanography/NRS-temperature/README.md

 #### load_netCDF.m

-This is a function that loads in all data variables and metadata from a NetCDF file.
+This function loads in all data variables and metadata from a NetCDF file.
 But the user should keep in mind that this function uses 'eval' which is not recommended by Mathworks.